Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations

-\item[(iii)] We used these algebraic curves to explore the geometrical interpretation of the Ramanujan identities as a vector field on the moduli space of the algebraic curve. \item[(iv)] We outlined a systematic derivation of Halphen systems, used it to uncover a new $ 4 $-member Halphen system, and introduced the notion of a `weak' Halphen system. \item[(v)] We showed that quasi-modular forms $ E_2 $ corresponding to the Hecke group H$ (m) $ and its corresponding orbits satisfy a higher-order analogue of the Chazy equation, whose construction we outline explicitly.
-Here $ E_2 $ admits a representation in terms of an automorphic discriminant

-thus playing the role of a $ \tau $-function for the higher-order Chazy equation. \item[(vi)] We showed that the higher-order Chazy equations we constructed possessed the Painlev\'e property. \end{enumerate} We now list some future directions for research motivated by these developments.

-\paragraph{Integrability} Our work may be viewed as being related to the theory of integrable systems in more than one way.
-For the anomaly equation to specify the coefficients of the (in general hyperelliptic) curve alluded to above, we must in addition to ``integrating in'' the dependence on $ E_2 $ supply a principle that fixes the purely automorphic pieces.
-While we find that the cuspidal boundary conditions introduced in Section \ref{sec:CuspBC} are appropriate for our purposes, we find in Appendix \ref{app:Sato} that another consistent choice of boundary conditions is reminiscent of relations stemming from the theory of microdifferential operators \cite{Ohta1988}.
-Additionally, the demonstration that the higher-order Chazy equations possess the Painlev\'e property hints at an underlying integrable system.
+We have studied several interesting properties of automorphic forms and associated nonlinear differential equations associated to the Hecke group ${\rm H}(m)$.
+We now discuss some future directions for research motivated by these developments, with a special emphasis on applications relevant to gauge theories, integrability, and string theories.

-\paragraph{Supersymmetric Gauge Theories} We already observed in the introduction that Hecke groups appeared as duality groups acting on the low-energy effective couplings in certain supersymmetric gauge theories and on a special loci of the Coulomb moduli space.
-We expect the low energy effective action and other calculable quantities to be expressible in terms of the automorphic forms discussed in this work.
+Hecke groups have appeared as strong-weak duality groups acting on coupling constants in certain supersymmetric gauge theories~\cite{Ashok:2015cba}.
+These coupling constants appear in what is called the low energy effective action of the gauge theory.
+Given this, we expect the effective action and other calculable quantities to be expressible in terms of the automorphic forms discussed in this work.